kdbanman/gump/README.md

 To get it running, you need Java.
 If you don't have it, google, "i need java please" and follow your nose.

-If you want to play with gump, download the whole folder for your your operating system.
+If you want to play with gump, download the zip file for your your operating system and extract it.
+Inside the extracted folder:
-For windows, run the .exe.
-Mac OS, run the gump app.
-Run gump from your favorite shell terminal or something.
+- For windows, run gump.exe.
+- Mac OS, run the gump app.
+- Run "./gump" or "bash ./gump" from your favorite shell terminal or something.

 If you want to muck around in the source, you need [Processing 1.51](http://processing.org/download/).